 Because MALT gastric lymphoma is slow-growing (indolent) form of lymphoma and because some individuals remain free of symptoms or disease progression for many years, physicians may recommend a watch and wait strategy.
 Watch and wait refers to when physicians follow a patient with a slow-growing cancer without giving treatment until progression of the disease occurs.
 This allows some people to avoid undergoing such therapies for many years and even decades in some cases, thus delaying the need to experience the side effects associated with treatment.

 For individuals with early stage MALT gastric lymphoma confined to the stomach, antibiotics alone may be prescribed.
-Many studies have shown that complete remission of MALT gastric lymphoma is possible in many cases.
+Many studies have shown that curing MALT gastric lymphoma is possible with just antibiotics in many patients.
 The eradication of H. pylori with antibiotics is considered by many physicians to be a reasonable initial therapy for individuals with early stage MALT gastric lymphoma.
 Thorough follow up studies (e.g., blood tests and endoscopic biopsies) are required to confirm the eradication of the bacteria and to assess the response of lymphoma therapy.
-Continued follow up is also necessary because relapse can occur if a person becomes re-infected with H. pylori.
+Continued follow up is also necessary because MALT gastric lymphoma can return if a person becomes re-infected with H. pylori.

 On the other hand, anecdotal reports in the medical literature have described some cases of DLBCL of the stomach that have responded to antibiotic therapy including individuals who have gone into complete remission.
 Some researchers advocate that all individuals with DLBCL of the stomach and H. pylori infection should receive antibiotic therapy.
 Other researchers believe more research is necessary to determine whether antibiotic therapy is appropriate for treating this form of gastric lymphoma.

 Some individuals with MALT gastric lymphoma may not respond to therapy with antibiotics.
 In these cases, radiation therapy to the stomach is often used.
 A dose of 30 Gy or 3000 cGy is typically given.
 In cases of advanced MALT lymphoma, and in cases of the more aggressive DLBCL of the stomach, chemotherapy is often used with or without radiation therapy.
 Higher doses of radiation (36 Gy or 3600 cGy) are used for cases of DLBCL of the stomach.
 Radiation therapy is a treatment method that uses radiation to destroy cancer cells using beams generated from a linear accelerator (a large advanced X-ray machine) aimed at the tumor.
-Chemotherapy is the use of several different drugs (given intravenously) alone or in combination to kill cancer cells.
+Most people treated with radiation for MALT lymphoma are cured, with 87% of patients being alive after 10 years.

 Despite the success of surgery in the past, surgery’s role in the treatment of primary gastric lymphoma is now only reserved for highly selected cases that do not respond to chemotherapy or radiation.
 The current standard of care for MALT gastric lymphoma is nonsurgical and includes antibiotics (if H. pylori positive) or locoregional radiation therapy to the stomach if there is persistent disease after antibiotics or if the patient does not have H. pylori infection.
 The current standard of care for gastric DLBCL is also nonsurgical and includes chemotherapy with or without subsequent locoregional radiation therapy depending on response to chemotherapy, or size of the initial tumor.